Shritesh99/100DaysofMLCodeChallenge/README.md

 ### Day 33 :- Going from Supervised to Unsupervised Learning
 #### Check out the code from [here](https://github.com/Shritesh99/100DaysofMLCodeChallenge/commit/1c2e7bc6b2d0efbb2259803110fdfc4389a5dd00)
-**Today's work**:- Yesterday, I have created Supervised Self Organizing Maps (SOM) on [dataset](https://github.com/Shritesh99/100DaysofMLCodeChallenge/blob/master/Deep-Learning/Self-Organizing-Maps%20(SOM)/Credit_Card_Applications.csv) for predicting weather the user is fraud or not when it applies for a cridit card application.
-I use a third party library [minisom](https://github.com/Shritesh99/100DaysofMLCodeChallenge/blob/master/Deep-Learning/Self-Organizing-Maps%20(SOM)/minisom.py) and obtained the following Self Organizing Map.
+**Today's work**:- Yesterday, I have created Supervised Self Organizing Maps (SOM) on [dataset](https://github.com/Shritesh99/100DaysofMLCodeChallenge/blob/master/Deep-Learning/Self-Organizing-Maps%20(SOM)/Credit_Card_Applications.csv) for predicting weather the user is fraud or not when he applies for a cridit card application.
+I have used a third party library [minisom](https://github.com/Shritesh99/100DaysofMLCodeChallenge/blob/master/Deep-Learning/Self-Organizing-Maps%20(SOM)/minisom.py) to obtain the Self Organizing Map.
 Today, I have made changes to existing one and takeing it from Supervised to UnSupervised Learning by creating a Sequential Kreas Neural Network with adam optimizer.

 ### Day 34 :- Boltzmann Machine
 #### Check out the code from [here](https://github.com/Shritesh99/100DaysofMLCodeChallenge/commit/26f9518d61312d8e9d6b03b6d488576ba3f48c5a)